ColdBox/coldbox-platform/readme.md

 ----

-# Welcome to ColdBox
+# Welcome to ColdBox HMVC

-ColdBox *Hierarchical* MVC is the de-facto enterprise-level [HMVC](https://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) framework for ColdFusion (CFML) developers.
+ColdBox *Hierarchical* MVC is the de-facto enterprise-level [HMVC](https://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) framework for the [BoxLang](https://www.boxlang.io) JVM Language and for the ColdFusion (CFML) Language.
 It's professionally backed, conventions-based, modular, highly extensible, and productive.
 Getting started with ColdBox is quick and painless.
-ColdBox takes the pain out of development by giving you a standardized methodology for modern ColdFusion (CFML) development with features such as:
+ColdBox takes the pain out of development by giving you a standardized methodology for modern web development with features such as:

 * [Conventions instead of configuration](https://coldbox.ortusbooks.com/getting-started/conventions)
 * [Modern URL routing](https://coldbox.ortusbooks.com/the-basics/routing)